gwdawson/twitter-custom-source-label/README.md

 ## README

-_Before you are able to use this software you need a developer account on twitter.
-To acheive this just navigate to [Twitter Developer Platform](https://developer.twitter.com/) and fill out the application explaining what you want to do with their API.
-Once completed you will get an email letting you know if your application has been approved.
-After getting your approval from Twitter you can create your first app!_
+Before you are able to use this software you need to have a verified twitter developer account.\
+To acheive this just navigate to [Twitter Developer Platform](https://developer.twitter.com/) and fill out the application form.

 ## Creating A Twitter Application